 Through the planned curriculum, we ensure that the issues of healthy eating, physical exercise and safety are taught.
 This aspect is enhanced by themed weeks and many visitors to school eg police officers who talk to the children about issues such as road safety, safe people and drugs awareness.

-The aim of this guidance is to inform all staff of best practice around e-safety and draw attention to existing local and national guidance on this subject so that we can maintain the safest possible learning and working environments for children and staff alike.
-The document has been created in line with Leeds City Council guidance and contains two appendices: one around acceptable use of ICT (see below) and one with additional guidance on social media.
+Our Online Safety Policy sets out best practice around e-safety and draws attention to existing national guidance on this subject so that we can maintain the safest possible learning and working environments for children and staff alike.
+There are important appendices, that set our clear expectations around acceptable use of online activity for children and adults in school.

 Safer recruitment and selection